OntimizeWeb/docs/docs/guide/11-app-config.md

 - **uuid:** The application identifier, this is the unique package identifier of the application.
 It is used when storing or managing temporal data related with the application.
 By default is set as `ontimize-web-uuid`.
 - **title:** The title of the application.
 - **locale:** The language of the application specified by the country code (e.g. 'es' for Spanish, 'en' for English, etc.).
 - **serviceType:** The service type used in the app by framework components that request data from server.
-You can specify Ontimize REST standard, Ontimize REST JEE or a custom implementation.
+You can specify Ontimize REST standard, Ontimize REST JEE, JSON:API standard or a custom implementation.
-  - **Not configured (by default):** if you do not configure or specify this parameter, the framework configures  Ontimize REST standard services.
+  - **Not configured (by default):** if you do not configure or specify this parameter, the framework configures OntimizeEE REST standard services.
-  - **'Ontimize'(default):** string that configures Ontimize REST services.
+  - **'Ontimize'** string that configures Ontimize REST services.
-  - **'OntimizeEE':** string that configures Ontimize REST JEE services and is the default value.
+  - **'OntimizeEE'(default)::** string that configures Ontimize REST JEE services and is the default value.
+  - **'JSONAPI':**  string that configures JSON:API REST services
-  - **Custom class:** a service class reference that extends `OntimizeService` or `OntimizeEEService` or implements the `IDataService` interface.
+  - **Custom class:** a service class reference that extends `OntimizeService`, `OntimizeEEService`, `JSONAPI` or implements the `IDataService` interface.
 More information [here]({{ base_path }}/guide/service/#extending-ontimize-web-services){:target="_blank"}.
 - **servicesConfiguration:** Object that contains the services configuration parameters.
 Learn more [here](#services-configuration).
 - **appMenuConfiguration:** Object defining application menu structure.
 Learn more [here](#menu-configuration).
 - **applicationLocales:** Set of available locales for the application.